python/cpython/Doc/reference/import.rst

 argument, it should raise :exc:`ImportError`.

-If :data:`sys.path_hooks` iteration ends with no :term:`path entry finder` being returned, then the path based finder's :meth:`find_module()` method will store ``None`` in :data:`sys.path_importer_cache` (to indicate that there is no finder for this path entry) and return ``None``, indicating that this :term:`meta path finder` could not find the module.
+If :data:`sys.path_hooks` iteration ends with no :term:`path entry finder` being returned, then the path based finder's :meth:`find_spec()` method will store ``None`` in :data:`sys.path_importer_cache` (to indicate that there is no finder for this path entry) and return ``None``, indicating that this :term:`meta path finder` could not find the module.

-If a :term:`path entry finder` *is* returned by one of the :term:`path entry hook` callables on :data:`sys.path_hooks`, then the following protocol is used to ask the finder for a module loader, which is then used to load the module.
+If a :term:`path entry finder` *is* returned by one of the :term:`path entry hook` callables on :data:`sys.path_hooks`, then the following protocol is used to ask the finder for a module spec, which is then used when loading the module.

 Path entry finder protocol
 --------------------------

-In order to support imports of modules and initialized packages and also to contribute portions to namespace packages, path entry finders must implement the :meth:`find_loader()` method.
+In order to support imports of modules and initialized packages and also to contribute portions to namespace packages, path entry finders must implement the :meth:`find_spec()` method.

+:meth:`find_spec()` takes one argument, the fully qualified name of the module being imported.  :meth:`find_spec()` returns a fully populated spec for the module.
+This spec will always have "loader" set (with one exception).

+To indicate to the import machinery that the spec represents a namespace :term:`portion`. the path entry finder sets "loader" on the spec to ``None`` and "submodule_search_locations" to a list containing the portion.

+.. versionchanged:: 3.4
+   find_spec() replaced find_loader() and find_module(), but of which
+   are now deprecated, but will be used if find_spec() is not defined.

+   Older path entry finders may implement one of these two deprecated methods instead of :meth:`find_spec()`.
+The methods are still respected for the sake of backward compatibility.
+Howevever, if find_spec() is implemented on the path entry finder, the legacy methods are ignored.

    :meth:`find_loader()` takes one argument, the fully qualified name of the module being imported.  :meth:`find_loader()` returns a 2-tuple where the first item is the loader and the second item is a namespace :term:`portion`.
    When the first item (i.e. the loader) is ``None``, this means that while the path entry finder does not have a loader for the named module, it knows that the path entry contributes to a namespace portion for the named module.
    This will almost always be the case where Python is asked to import a namespace package that has no physical presence on the file system.
    When a path entry finder returns ``None`` for the loader, the second item of the 2-tuple return value must be a sequence, although it can be empty.

    If :meth:`find_loader()` returns a non-``None`` loader value, the portion is ignored and the loader is returned from the path based finder, terminating the search through the path entries.

    For backwards compatibility with other implementations of the import protocol, many path entry finders also support the same, traditional :meth:`find_module()` method that meta path finders support.
    However path entry finder :meth:`find_module()` methods are never called with a ``path`` argument (they are expected to record the appropriate path information from the initial call to the path hook).

    The :meth:`find_module()` method on path entry finders is deprecated, as it does not allow the path entry finder to contribute portions to namespace packages.
-Instead path entry finders should implement the :meth:`find_loader()` method as described above.
-If it exists on the path entry finder, the import system will always call :meth:`find_loader()` in preference to :meth:`find_module()`.
+If both :meth:`find_loader()` and :meth:`find_module()` exist on a path entry finder, the import system will always call :meth:`find_loader()` in preference to :meth:`find_module()`.

 Replacing the standard import system